AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/overview.md

 # Adobe Managed Services Dispatcher manual

-Below given document will cover our processes for getting proper support on the dispatcher setup.
+Below given document will cover our processes for getting proper support on the Dispatcher setup.

 ## Table of Contents

-Here are the sub-pages and topics that comprise the dispatcher manual:
+Here are the sub-pages and topics that comprise the Dispatcher manual:

 - [What is "The Dispatcher"](./what-is-the-dispatcher.md)
 - [Basic File Layout](./basic-file-layout.md)